ynput/ayon-documentation/website/docs/artist_hosts_houdini.md

 - Ayon will create Alembic ROP in **/out** with path and frame range already set.
 - After that, you can **AYON -> Publish** and after some validations your render will be published to the `.abc` file.

-:::note Node Selection
+:::info Node Selection
  When selecting an ObjNode, Ayon will try to get its sop output node with the minimum `Output Index` otherwise it will get the sop node with display flag.
 :::

 :::caution
- `path` attribute existence is a mandatory. ayon doesn't enforce specific values, it only validates its presence and suggests a default value if `path` is missing.
+ Adding a `path` attribute to alembic point caches is a mandatory which achieves better compatibility with other DCCs.How you handle `path` attribute is up to you.
+Ayon does not enforce specific values, it only checks for `path` presence and suggests a default `path` value if it is missing.
 :::

 import alembic_pointcache from './assets/houdini/artist/alembic_pointcache.mp4'